Your privacy is important to us

 - any other information we may need to supply or promote our goods or services.

-All data is deemed ‘Commercial in Confidence’ unless otherwise requested, in writing.
-Don’t send us, email us, or upload to our website or software, any SPI (Sensitive Personal Information) or any unauthorised PII (Personally Identifiable Information).
+All data is deemed ‘Commercial in Confidence’.
+Don’t send us, email us, or upload to our website or software, any SPI (Sensitive Personal Information), unauthorised PII (Personally Identifiable Information) or unauthorised PHI (Protected Health Information).

 Information about someone else